toadsuck/toadsuck-core/README.md

 // Dispatch the request.
 $app->dispatch();
 ```

-### Default Routes
+This will turn control of dispatching the request to the Toadsuck.Core dispatcher.

+## Routing
+Routing is handled by the [Aura Router](https://github.com/auraphp/Aura.Router).

-Some sensible default routes are provided out of the box.
+Some sensible default routes are provided out of the box in the dispatcher.

 ``` php
 $router->add(null, null);